IRNAS/irnas-workflows-software/workflow-templates/old-zephyr/README.md

 ### Diff analysis results

-Diff results are always uploaded as `codechecker-diff.zip` artifact.
+Diff results are always uploaded as `codechecker-diff.zip` artefact.

 ## A short note about Make